-FileMaker Pro is used for invoicing a LOT.
+Studio Manager makes invoicing quick and easy.
 It works really well.
 You get pretty invoices.
 Just fill in the blanks and print.
-The address is looked up from the contacts file, the job description and PO number come in from the Jobs file and taxes and other such things are totaled accurately every time.
-What could be nicer?
-We don’t know.
-It takes about two minutes to do an invoice with this system.
+The address is looked up from Contacts, the job description and PO number come in from Jobs, taxes are totaled accurately every time.
+It takes about two minutes to create an invoice.

 Default Printed Invoice – Awaiting Your Customization

 The printed invoice below is how we get you started.
 We assume you will move things around and change the typeface.
 That’s a given.
 Admittedly, the page layout tools from FileMaker Pro are pretty basic.
 Even given the limitations however, we’ve been able to match some pretty refined designs.
 FileMaker Pro recognizes most graphics formats.